numbats/learnr/chapters/chapter5.md

 ## Introduction to tidyverse

 The tidyverse is a collection of R packages that transform and visualize data.
+They aim to be cohesive with each other and provide simple building block functions for you to use in complex applications.
 All packages of the tidyverse share very similar syntax and ideologies.

 Tidyverse includes the following packages: